 - Summary of Benefits: Outlines the main features of each benefit.
 It is important to read your Summary of Benefits along with the benefit details to ensure you fully understand your benefit coverage. - Coverage Details: Contains important information regarding the eligibility requirements for your group benefits coverage.
-In addition, these details explain when your coverage begins and ends, plus other useful information that will help you take advantage of the coverage available to you. - Rights and Responsibilities under the Policy: Outlines your responsibilities under the group policy, such as notifying your employer upon change in status, and your rights, for example your right to privacy. - How to Submit a Claim and Obtain More Information: Additional information on the various options available to you for submitting claims and how you can obtain more information regarding your coverage. - Helpful Tips: Throughout this booklet we have provided useful tips to help you better understand and get the most out of your group benefits.
+This includes when your coverage begins and ends, plus other useful information to help you take advantage of the coverage available to you. - Rights and Responsibilities under the Policy: Outlines your responsibilities under the group policy (such as your responsibility to notify your employer upon change in status) and your rights (for example your right to privacy). - How to Submit a Claim and Obtain More Information: Provides additional information on how you can submit claims and obtain more information regarding your coverage. - Helpful Tips: Throughout this booklet we provide useful tips to help you better understand and get the most out of your group benefits.